NEWS FROM ST JOHN CANTIUS.

 Organ Dedication & Recital – Sunday, November 2 at 3:30 PM

-Join us for a special afternoon of sacred music as we celebrate the refurbishment of our 100-year-old Votteler-Holtkamp-Starling pipe organ.
-The event begins at 3:30 PM with a formal Blessing and Dedication by Bishop Edward Malesic, followed by...
+Join us for a special afternoon of sacred music as we celebrate the refurbishment of our 100-year-old Votteler-Holtkamp-Sparling pipe organ.
+The event begins at 3:30 PM with a formal Blessing and Dedication by Bishop Edward Malesic, followed by an organ recital at...

 YOU’RE INVITED.